HurlesGroupSanger/indelible/README.md

 3. `--pwd` is the location of the InDelible directory **within** the Singularity image.
 This part of the command line **must not** be changed.
 4.  `--r` and `--d` point to reference files within the Singularity image.
 The other references files are also located within the Singularity instance at `4.  `--r` and `--d` point to reference files within the Singularity image.
 Prebuilt references files are also located within the Singularity instance at /usr/src/app/Indelible/data`.

-**Big Note**: If using InDelible for anything beyond the built-in data files (i.e. on files aligned to Hg38 rather than Hg37), you will need to generate a local version of the `config.yml` file, edit it to point to your own resource files, and then point indelible.py to it with `--config /path/to/config.new.yml`.
+**Big Note**: If using InDelible for anything beyond the built-in data files (i.e. on files aligned to other human references), you will need to generate a local version of the `config.hg19.yml` file, edit it to point to your own resource files, and then point indelible.py to it with `--config /path/to/config.new.yml`.
 The paths in `config.new.yml` can reflect a mix of both local paths and paths already within the Singularity instance.